FailAcademy/learning/web-dev-foundation/_slides/week-05/02-css3-properties-slides.md

 }
 ```

-Declaring multiple background is just like declaring a single background, but you comma separate you're multiple background values (with the first on top, etc.).
+Declaring multiple backgrounds is just like declaring a single background, but you comma separate your multiple background values (with the first on top, etc.).

 ---